SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/lora.html.md

 Select the options, if required: **Signed** if the value is a signed number, or **Packed decimal** if the value is BCD encoded.

-In the functionalities, define how this device type should behave:
+In the functionalities, define how this device protocol should behave:

 - **Send measurement**: Creates a measurement with the decoded value
 - **Raise alarm**: Creates an alarm if the value is not equal to zero